PhantomDraft/phantomdraft.github.io/content/en/library/the-texas-chainsaw-massacre-1974.md

 ## Data

-### Root from Production:
+### Root from Production

 This inspired from life concept of feature-length film is rooted in the early 1970s realities and observation of Tobe Hooper's personal culture shifts.
 Political unrest seemed to engulf reality, but it is interspersed with real-life violence.
 From this, and borrowing from the crimes of Ed Gein and the moral duality of Elmer Wayne Henley, Hooper, with his partner in story-writing Kim Henkel, comes up with a drama reflecting the unease of society.
 According to Hooper, he had a chainsaw inclusion as a murder weapon because he was frustrated with crowding in stores.
 Thence, it embodied brutality immediate.

-### Characters and their Performances:
+### Characters and their Performances

 Marilyn Burns is raw and visceral in her performance as Sally in survival, and Gunnar Hansen's Leatherface iconographic evocations of terror invite comparisons to the great Boris Karloff's Frankenstein.
 He has support from a disturbing hitchhiker (Edwin Neal) and Franklin (Paul A. Partain), who add an unnerving realism to the tale.

-### Production Challenges:
+### Production Challenges

 The film was shot on a meager budget of sixty-five thousand dollars and employed austere production techniques.
 The grueling Texas summer brought death to the cast and crew.
 Improvised practical effects have added to the brutal fever, including real animal bones and blood to produce the oppressive atmosphere.

-### Cultural Impact:
+### Cultural Impact

 The movie's very dubious claim that it is based on a true story led to its becoming one of the most raucous and lucrative horror flicks of its time.
 Even banned and cut by many countries, it is such an age-old institution in the horror cinema horizon.

 ## Conclusion

-Like I consider in my article 'An Apocalypse Concept in Horror Movies; Particularly Slashers Films', the film depicts the existential horror typical of its time as much as the impact of mechanical innovation.
+Like I consider in my article <a href="/articles/the-idea-of-apocalypse-in-horror-films-particularly-slashers-films/" target="_blank">The idea of Apocalypse in horror films, particularly slashers films</a>, the film depicts the existential horror typical of its time as much as the impact of mechanical innovation.
 It serves as a chilling reminder that often, horror reflects the time when even the instruments meant to provide safety can become weapons of terror.